Cabinet Refinishing & Painting in Temecula

 How do I know if my Temecula cabinets are a good candidate for refinishing?

 Press the interior panels firmly — if they feel solid with no flex or softness, the substrate is sound.
 Open and close every door and drawer; hinges should be stable with no wobble.
 Check the base of cabinets under the sink for any water staining or softness.
 If everything passes, your cabinets are almost certainly a good candidate.
-Tyler Fowler does a free in-person assessment to confirm before any project commitment — CSLB #1015608 since 2016, he has seen every stage of cabinet condition in Temecula kitchens since 2016.
+Tyler Fowler does a free in-person assessment to confirm before any project commitment — CSLB #1015608 since 2016 — and reviews the condition of your cabinets with you in person.

 What if my oak cabinets have heavy grain — will the finish look smooth?